 Nvidia has had a busy few months with the release of its heavily anticipated GeForce RTX 30 Series – and it’s not hard to see why.
-The RTX 30 Series offers a huge leap forward in performance, with even the mid-range card capable of beating the £1000+ last-gen RTX 2080 Ti in benchmark tests – the problem is that makes them very desirable, and simply put, Nvidia hasn’t got enough stock to keep consumers happy.
-The cards are still hard to find today, despite launching back in September and October.
+The RTX 30 Series offers a huge leap forward in performance, with even the mid-range card capable of beating the £1000+ last-gen RTX 2080 Ti in benchmark tests – the problem is that makes them very desirable, and simply put, Nvidia and third-party manufacturers can't get stock out quickly enough to keep consumers happy.
+The cards are still hard to find today, despite launching back in 2020.

 How much does the Nvidia RTX 3060 Ti cost?

-The Nvidia GeForce RTX 3060 Ti starts at £369 in the UK for Nvidia’s own stock variant, although prices will vary depending on whether you go for a stock-clocked or overclocked model from the likes of Asus, Gigabyte and MSI.
+The Nvidia GeForce RTX 3060 Ti has an RRP of £369 in the UK, although prices will vary depending on whether you go for a stock-clocked or overclocked model from the likes of Asus, Gigabyte and MSI, and the lack of stock is driving prices sky-high too.

-That’s the cheapest way to get your hands on a current-gen RTX-capable graphics card right now, beating AMD’s £529 Radeon RX 6800 by a whopping £160, although we imagine it’s only a matter of time before AMD launches its own RTX 3060 Ti competitor.
+Despite that, it's still the cheapest way to get your hands on a current-gen RTX-capable graphics card right now, beating AMD’s £529 Radeon RX 6800 by a whopping £160, although the release of the standard RTX 3060 in February will take the Ti's crown.

-Where can I buy the Nvidia RTX 3060 Ti at launch?
+Where can I buy the Nvidia RTX 3060 Ti in the UK?

 What’s so exciting about the RTX 3060 Ti?

-The Nvidia GeForce RTX 3060 Ti and its 8GB of VRAM is the cheapest current-gen RTX card you can buy at the moment, but a cheap price tag doesn’t mean cheap performance – oh no. As you might expect, the RTX 3060 Ti comes with everything you’d expect from an RTX 30 Series GPU, including ray-tracing technology and AI-powered DLSS support, with Nvidia claiming it’s perfect for 1080p and 1440p gamers that want an upgrade.
+The Nvidia GeForce RTX 3060 Ti and its 8GB of VRAM is the cheapest current-gen RTX card you can buy at the moment - until the release of the RTX 3060 in February - but a cheap price tag doesn’t mean cheap performance.
+As you might expect, the RTX 3060 Ti comes with everything you’d expect from an RTX 30 Series GPU, including ray-tracing technology and AI-powered DLSS support, with Nvidia claiming it’s perfect for 1080p and 1440p gamers that want an upgrade.

 "There’s no better way for gamers to enjoy cutting-edge ray-traced games or powering through creative and productivity workflows than with the GeForce RTX 3060 Ti, and the rest of the RTX 30 Series" according to VP of global GeForce marketing at Nvidia, Matt Wuebbling.